Rotary Club of Hebden Bridge

-We will only keep your information for as long as we need it to assist you with your enquiry, donation, or event registration.
-There are statutory timescales on how long we should keep your information, for example, gift aid transactions must be retained indefinitely, employment records for 6 years after an employee leaves, financial records must be kept for 7 years, information associated with Health & Safety for three years after an event.
+We will only keep your information for as long as we need it to assist you with your enquiry, process your membership, donation, event registration, lottery purchase or other services provided by the club.
+There are statutory timescales on how long we should keep your information, for example, gift aid transactions must be retained indefinitely, financial records must be kept for 7 years, information associated with Health & Safety for three years after an event.
 We shall delete your information according to these statutory limits, or according to guidance issued by the Information Commissioner.

 The General Data Protection Regulations gives you certain rights and these are listed below for your convenience, further clarification of your rights is available on the Information Commissioners website https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: –

 - The right to request a copy of your personal data which the Club holds about you;